Restoring Function. Embracing Life.

 Meniscus tears can result from various factors, including:

 • Aging and degeneration of the meniscus, making it more prone to tears.
+This gradual wear-and-tear is common among in older adults or those with arthritis.

 • Pre-existing knee conditions or structural abnormalities.